aragagnin/g3read/README.md

 print(' Total Mass in physical Msun:', total_mass.to('Msun'))
 ```

-# Maps of large simulations
+# g3maps.py: Maps of large simulations

-If you use [SMAC](https://wwwmpa.mpa-garching.mpg.de/~kdolag/Smac/) you know that  you can only do 2D maps with a number of particles that fits your RAM memory. `make_maps.py` is slightly compatible with SMAC and is capable of producing maps of objects that do not fit RAM memory.
+If you use [SMAC](https://wwwmpa.mpa-garching.mpg.de/~kdolag/Smac/) you know that  you can only do 2D maps with a number of particles that fits your RAM memory. `g3maps.py` is slightly compatible with SMAC and is capable of producing maps of objects that do not fit RAM memory.

 `make_maps.py` do also smooth gas properties as SMAC.
 Here below a comparison between the two:

 ![comparison between make_maps.py on the left and SMAC on the right](https://i.imgur.com/xmCauqV.png)

-I am still not sure why `make_maps.py` do produce a more noisy output.
+I am still not sure why `g3maps.py` do produce a more noisy output.
 It may be that SMAC uses a different SPH kernel (I use top hat by now).

-`make_maps` input parameters do contain units, so there is no more confusion on what kind of data you are passing.
+`g3maps.py` input parameters do contain units, so there is no more confusion on what kind of data you are passing.
 Here below the input parameter used to make the image:

 ```bash